Volunteer Frequently Asked Questions

-All paperwork can be turned into the Administration building.
-This is the white building directly behind the Middle School.
+All paperwork can be turned into the Administration building or emailed to Loretta Allen.
+The Administration building is the white building directly behind the Middle School.
 Address: 1901 E Paper Mill Road, Oreland, PA 19075.
-Please click the "Book Now" button on the bottom of the Volunteer Clearance Information page.
-Please note we will ask for your ID before we take your picture to verify who you are.
-Please bring appropriate identification with you.
+If you would like to drop off your paperwork in person, please click the "Book Now" button on the bottom of the Volunteer Clearance Information page.

-Please contact Heidi Fallon with any questions at email@example.com.
+Please contact Loretta Allen with any questions at email@example.com.